Igosuki/Igosuki/README.md

 **About me**

-Software engineer based in Paris, have mostly worked on scalable platforms for real time predictive AI.
+CTO/Software engineer based in Paris, have mostly worked on scalable platforms for real time predictive AI.

-Currently CTO at Parcels, trying to challenge real estate.
-And founder at Tradai, a work in progress in the trading space.

 I commit on open source when I have time for others, or a useful project to contribute.